New East End restaurants worth checking out

 Stirling Sake(Credit: Stirling Sake)

 Stirling Sake, Greenport: Serious sushi and sake are the draws at this authentically Japanese newcomer.
 When it opens, it will have an omakase room, a Japanese garden patio and a sake tasting bar.
 Co-owner and sake specialist Yuki Mori, who hails from Japan, used to be general manager of the sake bar at Decibel in Manhattan's East Village.
 Japan-born sushi chef Akio Kon worked in his native country as both a fisherman and chef before traveling to Peru to work alongside celeb chef Nobu Matsuhisa.
 In addition to sushi and sashimi (pictured), the restaurant will serve ramen and a number of other authentic Japanese specialties.
-Opening late June to early July.
+Opening early July.
 Will have outdoor dining.